henniggroup/GASP-python/docs/usage.md

   * **num_promoted**

 Specifies how many of the best structures are promoted.
 Defaults to 3 for fixed composition searches.
 For phase diagram searches, all the structures on the current convex hull are promoted (**num_promoted** is ignored).
+If this keyword is used, it must be passed an integer greater than zero (at least one organism must be promoted).

 [Go back to Contents](#contents)